stridecolossus/jove-blog/blog/part-5-terrain/swapchain-recreation.md

 First the surface class is refactored:

-* The surface handle is composed into the new class.
+* The handle is encapsulated into the class and derived from the window explicitly.

-* The various selection methods are removed, to be replaced with a cleaner mechanism later.
+* The various selection methods are removed (to be replaced with a cleaner mechanism below).

-The resultant class is now simpler and explicitly dependant on the window and instance:
+The resultant class is now simpler and makes the dependencies explicit:

 ```java
 public class VulkanSurface extends TransientNativeObject {